juliuskrah/juliuskrah.github.io/_drafts/setting-up-mongodb-on-windows.markdown

 Before we go any further, we will add MongoDB to the `path`.
 Please refer to [this page](https://www.java.com/en/download/help/path.xml){:target="_blank"}
 if you are not familiar with creating environment variables on Windows.
 Add a new _System Environment Variable_.
 Set the _Variable name_ to `MONGO_HOME`; and the _Variable value_ to `path\to\mongo\root`.
-If you are following along with this blog and you used all the defaults, this value will be `C:\Program Files\MongoDB\Server\3.2`.
+If you are following along this blog and you used all the defaults, this value will be `C:\Program Files\MongoDB\Server\3.2`.
 Next we would add the `MONGO_HOME` variable to the `path`.
 Select `path` from _System Variables_ and click **Edit...** add `%MONGO_HOME%\bin` at the end of the `path` _Variable value_.